stacks-network/stacks/rfcs/0002-rfc-user-schema-v0.3.md

 #### Payments

 A user's payment details for various payment methods, including Bitcoin and other cryptocurrencies.
 A user may provide proof of ownership by signing a message stating their blockchain handle and including it in their profile.

-#### Profiles

-A user's social network profiles.
-A user can provide the appropriate usernames or urls, as well as provide proof of ownership of their accounts by referencing posts that only they could have produced (tweets, gists, etc.).

 #### PGP